automl/auto-sklearn/source/index.rst

 or on a windows PC.
 It requires scikit-learn 0.16.1, which in turn requires numpy and scipy.

-*auto-sklearn* has a dependency, which are not yet automatically resolved:
+*auto-sklearn* has at least one dependency, which is not yet automatically
+resolved:

 * `HPOlibConfigSpace <https://github.com/automl/HPOlibConfigSpace>`_

-Please install these manually with:
+Please install all dependencies manually with:

 .. code:: bash